-- > Enroll in or drop your medical, dental, vision, HCSA, LPSA or DCSA coverage; - > Increase or decrease the amount of your HCSA, LPSA or DCSA coverage; - > Enroll in LTD without having to provide evidence of good health; and - > Enroll in or increase GUL insurance without having to provide evidence of good health.
+- > Enroll in or drop your medical, dental, vision, HCSA, LPSA or DCSA coverage; - > Increase or decrease the amount of your HCSA, LPSA or DCSA coverage; - > Enroll in LTD without having to provide evidence of good health; and - Enroll in or increase GUL insurance without having to provide evidence of good health.
 (You may increase your coverage if the first, second, third or sixth events below apply.
 When you experience one of those events, if you have not elected the GUL maximum benefit, you may elect to increase your GUL coverage by one times your benefits eligible pay, not to exceed \$500,000, without providing evidence of insurability.
-Initial election of spouse/civil union partner/domestic partner or child coverage under this program, respectively, is available if you marry, establish an eligible domestic partnership/civil union partnership, or in the event of the birth or adoption of a child.)
+Initial election of spouse/partner or child coverage under this program, respectively, is available if you marry, establish an eligible partnership or in the event of the birth or adoption of a child.)